-A single calf / lamb is born mainly during summer, from November to January after a gestation period of slightly more than 7 months, or 220 days.
+A single lamb is born mainly during summer from November to January.
+Gestation period is slightly more than 7 months, or 220 days.
 Females can conceive for the first time between the ages of 14 and 18 months.

 Mating rights by nyala bulls are determined by dominance behavior, rather than by a show of force and physical contact.

 Nyala prefer dense vegetation with permanent water sources at hand.
 Nyala are not territorial inclined and display overlapping home ranges.

 Information on hunting nyala

 Caliber for hunting nyala

 Mkulu African Hunting Safaris suggests the following calibers as being the best calibers for hunting nyala in South Africa:

 - 7 mm Rem Mag